mitre-public/boogie/boogie-routes/README.md

 resolved path generally does a good job of handling things like repeated airways in the route string, etc.

 Additionally boogie provides the legs within this path in a "flyable" form - this means the leg types accurately reflect the way the aircraft should actually fly them.

+## Extra Docs
+Approaches are assigned by taking an arrival runway and a set of tiered equipage preferences to down-select the available approaches at the airport to just those for the target runway and with the preferred required equipage.
+If no procedures match these filters, no approach will be used.

+<b>Available Equipages</b>
+1. CONV - Conventional procedures are ones where aircraft fly directly between pairs of physical facilities or with direct reference to particular ones.
+2. RNAV - An RNAV procedure is any procedure which can be flown without direct reference to conventional physical infrastructure such as NDB/VORs/etc. RNAV waypoints don't always directly correspond to traditional infrastructure but can be the product of pairs of VORs, etc. Basically remember you can do RNAV without GPS, same with RNP.
+3. RNP - RNP is really any RNAV procedure which has onboard alerting for the aircraft.
+This gets a bit weird because its less of a procedure thing and more of an aircraft equipage question.
+Basically a RNP procedure is a procedure any RNAV equipped aircraft can fly but which has been encoded in such a way that the aircraft (if equipped) will provide alerts when it is too far off route.
+<br>So whether an aircraft flies the RNAV procedure as RNP depends on whether they have the onboard equipage for the notifications <i>and</i> whether the procedure itself was encoded with RNP tolerances on the legs.
+4. UNKNOWN - Placeholder - the required high-level equipage can't always be inferred for various procedure sources - this is provided as a placeholder for those situations. e.g. within the ProcedureFactory.newProcedure() method - where required equipage can't be inferred based solely on the transition interface.

+<b>Things to Note/Watch Out For</b>
+1. A route will start with a DF (direct to fix) leg if there is no departure procedure.
+2. Legs are collapsed to keep the 'most restrictive leg' between sid-airway or airway-star/approach.
+3. Stars-approaches that do not link will have an extra DF leg created to link them.
+4. You will need to add arrival runways/missed approaches if you need them.
+5. Boogie will add airports as the start/end legs of a route.